modular-network/ethereum-libraries/README.md

 Libraries and contracts are currently written in Solidity and Solidity Assembly.
 If you are not familiar with the workings of Ethereum, smart contracts, or Solidity [please educate yourself by clicking here before proceeding](https://solidity.readthedocs.io/en/develop/introduction-to-smart-contracts.html "Solidity link").

+If you want to contribute to the libraries or just join the discussion on smart contract development and security, please join our Discord at https://discordapp.com/invite/crxYSF2

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->